speedswimmer/water_planting_project/README.md

-To start a process or application automatically on Raspberry Pi at startup, use systemd service files systemd service files can be found at cd /lib/systemd/system/ e.g. reboot_logging.service or soil_moisture.service
+To start a process or application automatically on Raspberry Pi at startup, use systemd service files.
+Systemd service files can be found at cd /lib/systemd/system/ e.g. reboot_logging.service or soil_moisture.service